COVID-19 Business Resources

 The CARES Act passed on March 27, 2020 and the Families First Coronavirus Response Act passed March 18, 2020 have a number of provisions to help nonprofits.

 The Paycheck Protection Program is a loan program to provide forgivable loans to support payroll and occupancy costs.
-The program funding was extended and applications are currently being accepted.
+The SBA will be accepting applications for the program until August 8.

 If you have not already applied and need to find a bank, this site is tracking information including a list of lenders identifying banks that are still accepting applications.